dkahle/ggmap/README.md

 # use qmplot to make a scatterplot on a map
 qmplot(lon, lat, data = violent_crimes, maptype = "toner-lite", color = I("red"))
+#  Using zoom = 14...
+#  Map tiles by Stamen Design, under CC BY 3.0.
+Data by OpenStreetMap, under ODbL.
 ```

 ![](tools/README-qmplot-1.png)